 There are numerous ways to catch tarpon in Boca Grande, from fishing the beaches, passes, harbor, and the sound.

 The Harbor: The harbor is the area east of the pass and all the way up to Port Charlotte.
-We catch these tarpon a few different ways also from sight casting live baits to large schools of tarpon to sight casting to single fish with artificial baits.
+We catch these tarpon a few different ways, from sight-casting live baits to large schools of tarpon to sight-casting to single fish with artificial baits.
 The harbor is a very productive tarpon fishing area from late March till late October.
 When the tarpon are in large schools in the harbor the fishing is very similar to fishing the beaches.
 You get to sight cast live bait to these large schools of tarpon and watch them eat you bait.
-At other times in the harbor the tarpon are spread out and we cast artificial lures at singles or slow troll live baits using your trolling motor.
+At other times in the harbor the tarpon are spread out and we cast artificial lures at singles or slow troll live baits using a trolling motor.

-The Sound: The sound is south of Boca Grande on the inter coastal water way.
-Again we catch these tarpon several different ways such as live bait, artificial baits, and dead baiting.
+The Sound: The sound is south of Boca Grande on the Intracoastal waterway.
+Again, we catch these tarpon several different ways, such as live bait, artificial baits, and dead baiting.
 Fishing the sound with live bait and artificial baits is done the same way as on the beaches and in the harbor.
 The dead bait tarpon fishing method is very productive sometimes.
 We catch or buy some type of bait like mullet, mackerel, catfish, or just about any type of bait fish.
 We get in an area where we are seeing some tarpon and anchor up and put the dead bait out on the bottom.
 The tarpon are scavengers and will eat just about anything they can fit in their mouth.
 Sometimes using this method we will catch some giant sharks.